poulson/Clique/_sources/numeric/solve.txt

 DistNodalMatrix
 ^^^^^^^^^^^^^^^

-The following structure is a work in progress and should be used in cases where there are many right-hand sides (in a sense to be made more specific later).
+The following structure should be used when there are many right-hand sides.

 .. cpp:type:: struct DistNodalMatrix<T>